Trump Administration Proposes to Roll Back

 Vehicle Standards Rollback Proposal

-Public Comment Period Open Through October 23, 2018
+Public Comment Period Extended Through October 26, 2018

-NHTSA and EPA will jointly hold three public hearings on the proposal -- on September 24 in Fresno, California; on September 25 in Dearborn, Michigan; and on September 26 in Pittsburgh, Pennsylvania.
-See EPA's web page and hearing notice for additional information on the hearings and how to participate.
-If you would like to present oral testimony at one of these public hearings, contact the agency staff listed in the hearing notice at least 10 days before the hearing.
-The Save EPA public hearing tips page can help you make the most of your testimony.
+NHTSA and EPA jointly held three public hearings on the proposal -- on September 24 in Fresno, California; on September 25 in Dearborn, Michigan; and on September 26 in Pittsburgh, Pennsylvania.
+See EPA's web page and hearing notice for additional information on the hearings.

 Read the proposal @ https://www.regulations.gov/document?D=EPA-HQ-OAR-2018-0283-0756